ahuacate/unifibuild/README.md

 And click `Save`

 ### 4.13 Unifi Firewall Groups - Printing devices
+Here you state your network printers IP address.
+You must assign a static IPv4 address either at the printer hardware or at the UniFi controller.

 | Create New Group | Value | Notes
 | :--- | :--- | :---